-The Notes will initially be allocated a temporary International Securities Identification Number ("ISIN") through the codification system of Interbolsa (to be replaced after 40 days from the Issue Date when the Notes become fungible with the Original Notes, expected to be 18 September 2023, with PTCCCMOM0006).
+The Notes will be allocated an International Securities Identification Number ("ISIN") through the codification system of Interbolsa.
 The Notes will be accepted and registered with CVM and settled in Interbolsa's settlement system.

 Form of the Notes

 The Notes will be in book-entry form and title thereto will be evidenced by book entries in accordance with the provisions of the Portuguese securities code (Código dos Valores Mobiliários) enacted by Decree-Law No. 486/99 of 13 November 1999 (as amended and restated from time to time) (the "Portuguese Securities Code") and the applicable CMVM and Interbolsa regulations.
 No physical document of title will be issued in respect of the Notes.